jgallagher/JKGDynamicTypeManager/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Project directory first.
+To run the example project; clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+iOS 7 and ARC.

 ## Installation